Doctoral Programs in Educational Leadership and Policy Studies

 They are teachers, school leaders, adminitrators in higher education, and leaders in social service and non-profit organizations.
 They are adults with enormous experiences, and a desire to be a part of an intellectual and caring learning community to promote change.

-Students are required to complete 18 hours of core courses over three semesters.
-After these courses are completed, students complete a comprehensive examination associated with the core courses within five months of completion of the core courses.
+Students are required to complete 18 hours of core courses over four semesters.
+After these courses are completed, students complete a comprehensive examination associated with the core courses.

 A Qualifying paper is also required prior to advancing to the research dissertation process.The format for the paper is a literature review on a research topic related to the student’s area of interest.

 Last modified February 07 2014 03:31 PM